 The French love to use rabbit in dishes; since I love French cooking, this dish is one I have had on my list to make for a while now.
 Rabbit can be difficult to find in stores, but I recently found some at the local market and quickly snapped it up.
 The shocked look on the face of the checkout clerk was priceless!
 I highly recommend giving this a try, rabbit is delicious!
 Trust me!

 The title of this post, Lapin a La Cocotte, is literally translated as The Rabbit Casserole.
 It’s a simmered stew of rabbit meat in red wine and stock that makes the rabbit so tender and succulent.
-The stewing juices form a perfectly delightful sauce (or gravy as you may wish).
+The stewing juices form a perfectly delightful sauce (or gravy, as you may).
 It may sound fancy but, I assure you, this is a very simple dish.
+It’s like a deconstructed stew, or soup.

 While the recipe I used suggested it be served with mashed potatoes or buttered noodles, I chose instead to make some beautiful baby potatoes in parsley butter.
 Smashed with our forks on the plate and dabbed in the sauce, I’d only wished I’d made more than I had!